|Job Title: ||Registered Nurse (RN) / Registered Psychiatric Nurse (RPN) - Long Term Care|

 - Support the work of RCA’s and LPN’s and support cohesive team work to ensure resident centered care.

-- Enhance quality of life of the resident/family.
+- Enhance the quality of life of the resident/family.

 - Consult, confer, and collaborate with other health care providers.